 Field Description key The unique identifier of the Component Relationship document.
-A key is composed of two parts separated by a pipe character .
+A key is composed of two parts that are separated by a pipe character .
 The first part is the ID of the Source of the Component Relationship; the second part is a string that uniquely identifies the Relationship among all the Relationships of the Source. sourceld The unique identifier of the Source related to the Component Relationship.
-A sourceld is the string representation of a globally unique identifier (GUID).

-Field Description sourceName The name of the Source related to the Component Relationship. sourceType The type of the Source related to the Component Relationship, for example "SCOM" or "ServiceNow".
-For a Savision iQ API Source the type must always be "VirtualConnector". source An object that contains the raw properties of the Component Relationship specific to the Source. name The name of the Component Relationship object. sourceComponent The key (unique identifier) of the Component that represents the "source" in the relationship. destinationComponent The key (unique identifier) of the Component that represents the "destination" in the relationship. typeEnum An integer that represents the type of the Component Relationship.
-For a list of possible Component Relationship types and their values, please see below.
+The sourceld is the string representation of a globally unique identifier (GUID). sourceName The name of the Source related to the Component Relationship. sourceType The type of the Source related to the Component Relationship, for example "SCOM" or "ServiceNow."
+For a Martello iQ API Source, the type must always be "VirtualConnector." source An object that contains the raw properties of the Component Relationship specific to the Source. name The name of the Component Relationship object. sourceComponent The key (unique identifier) of the Component that represents the "source" in the relationship. destinationComponent The key (unique identifier) of the Component that represents the "destination" in the relationship. typeEnum An integer that represents the type of the Component Relationship.
+The Component Relationship types and their values are: • 1: Hosting • 2: Containment • 3: Reference